mrRajputh/mrRajputh/README.md

 - 👋 Hi, I’m @mrRajputh
-- 👀 I’m interested in learn py
+- 👀 I’m interested in learn programming
-- 🌱 I’m currently learning py............
+- 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on newbie py learners
+- 💞️ I’m looking to collaborate on newbie
 - 📫 How to reach me .. it's a secrate

 <!---